sensorberg/android-codestyle/README.md

 If you did it for the first time you must apply the Code Style to your IDE.
 Go to `Preferences` -> `Editor` -> `Code Style` -> `Scheme`.
 There you select `SensorbergCodeStyle` and apply the changes.

-When you just updated the code style you must restart your IDE to get the changes applied.
+After you updated the code style you must restart your IDE to get the changes applied.